 In all of Scotland’s cities, the jingle of sleigh bells and the aroma of mulled wine wafting through the air is enough to put any Scrooge in the mood for Christmas.
 It might be cold outside, but Christmas city breaks in Scotland are simply magical.
-And here is why:

 From November to January, fall under the Yuletide spell at Edinburgh’s Christmas.
 Just imagine: fairy lights twinkling in the trees; bustling markets selling all kinds of festive goodies; and warm drinks and delicacies from across Europe.
-Enjoy panoramic views of the capital from the top of the Big Wheel, or brave a twirl on the 60-metre-high Star Flyer.

 Get into the festive spirit… at some of Glasgow’s lively pubs.
 Listen to fiddle tunes with live folk sessions beside the roaring fireplace in the Babbity Bowster or stay warm on a chilly winter’s night inside Stravaigin, which serves up some delicious Scottish food.
 Or why not wander around a festive Glasgow Christmas market?
 Grab last minute gifts, tuck into some delicious food and drink, and admire Glasgow’s Christmas lights twinkling above.

 Ah, Dundee – a cool, creative and cultural city which is always up for making Christmas memories with you!
 A city known for inventing marmalade, The Beano and Grand Theft Auto – see if you’ll have a bright idea this Christmas!
 Head to the city and Dundee’s Christmas markets where you can browse stalls and food stands.
 Or start of the festivities with admiring the Dundee Christmas lights switch on.

 Go on a winter wander… and admire age-old landmarks in the city centre, or venture into the surrounding countryside and take in the breathtaking views from the top of Dumyat Hill.